Spondylolisthesis: Maneuvers

-Diagnostic Imaging
+Diagnostic imaging

 In adults with non-specific low back pain, strong evidence suggests medical imaging should not be done within the first six weeks.
 It is also suggested to avoid advanced imaging, such as CT or MRI, for adults without neurological symptoms or "red flags" in the patient's history.
 General recommendations for initial low back pain treatment is remaining active, avoiding twisting and bending, avoiding activities that worsen pain, avoiding bed rest, and possibly initiating a trial of non-steroidal anti-inflammatory drugs after consulting a physician.
 Children and adolescents with persistent low back pain may require earlier imaging and should be seen by physician.
 Once imaging is deemed necessary, a combination of plain radiography, computed tomography, and magnetic resonance imaging may be used.
 Images are most often taken of the lumbar spine due to spondylolisthesis most commonly involving the lumbar region.
 Images of the thoracic spine can be taken if a patient's history and physical suggest thoracic involvement.

-Plain Radiography (X-Ray)
+Plain radiography (X-ray)

 Plain radiography is often the first step in medical imaging.
 Anteroposterior (front-back) and lateral (side) images are used to allow the physician to view the spine at multiple angles.
 Oblique view are no longer recommended.
 In evaluating for spondylolithesis, plain radiographs provide information on the positioning and structural integrity of the spine.
-Therefore, if further detail is needed a physician may request advanced imaging.
+Therefore, if further detail is needed, a physician may request advanced imaging.

-Magnetic Resonance Imaging (MRI)
+Magnetic resonance imaging (MRI)

 Magnetic resonance imaging is the preferred advanced imaging technique for evaluation of spondylolisthesis.
 Preference is due to effectiveness, lack of radiation exposure, and ability to evaluate for soft tissue abnormalities and spinal canal involvement.
 MRI is limited in its ability to evaluate fractures in great detail, compared to other advanced imaging modalities.

-Computed Tomography (CT)
+Computed tomography (CT)

 Computed tomography can be helpful in evaluating bony vertebral abnormalities, such as fractures.
 This can be helpful in determining if the fracture is a new, old, and/or progressing fracture.
 CT use in spondylolisthesis evaluation is controversial due to high radiation exposure.

 Treatment

+Conservative

+Treatment is often guided by grade, etiology, the patient's symptoms, and examination findings.
+Instability is another factor to be considered.

 Spondylolisthesis patients without symptoms do not need to be treated.

-Conservative

 Non-operative management, also referred to as conservative treatment, is the recommended treatment for spondylolisthesis in most cases with or without neurological symptoms.
 Most patients with spondylolisthesis respond to conservative treatment.
-Conservative treatment consists primarily of physical therapy, intermittent bracing, aerobic exercise, pharmacological intervention, and epidural steroid injections.
+Conservative treatment consists primarily of physical therapy, medication, intermittent bracing, aerobic exercise, pharmacological intervention, and epidural steroid injections.
 The majority of patients with degenerative spondylolisthesis do not require surgical intervention.